zcubbs/hotpot/README.md

   - [x] Configure support for DNS01 and HTTP01 challenges
   - [x] Configure Providers: Cloudflare, OVH, Azure
 - [x] Setup and configure CertManager
+- [x] Bootstrap Secrets: Container Registry Credentials, Generic Secrets
 - [x] Setup Argocd and configure applications, projects, and repositories
+- [x] Override any of the features above without recreating the cluster
+- [x] Nuke a cluster

 ...And much more!